ragegage/elixir_lectures/phoenix_umbrella.md

 start a room whenever a user joins a room.
 If that room already exists, the list of previous chats from that room are returned to the frontend along with the socket.

+All of the apps in your umbrella app are compiled together, so you can call functions from the ChatServer from the ChatWeb module.

 The frontend only updates one handler from the other set of chat app
 instructions: the response callback after a user joins a channel.
 The